 LDNOs with Distribution Systems that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.

-An LDNO with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 13A.6 of the Distribution Licence is eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.
+An LDNO with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 13A.6 of the Distribution Licence is eligible for portfolio discounts calculated using the price control disaggregation model consistent with that set out in Schedule 29.

-An LDNO with a Distribution System that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 13B.6 of the Distribution Licence is are eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).
+An LDNO with a Distribution System that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 13B.6 of the Distribution Licence is are eligible for discounts calculated using the price control disaggregation model consistent with that set out in Schedule 29.

 HK111: Update to paragraph 2 in Schedule 16.

-2. The Schedule 16 comprises two main parts.
+2. This Schedule 16 comprises two main parts.
 Part 1 describes the cost allocation rules.
 Part 2 describes the tariff structures and their application.

 Additional Item: Suggestion that paragraph 1A could be amended to spell out the acronym PCDM before its first use, just so it is clear.